robreder/RaspySayIp4Addr/README.md

 **Therefore the solution was changed to use the commandline to generate a wav-file which then will be played with omxplayer.**

-This project is mainly thougth to be used on raspberry pis as for me this is the main use case.
+This project is mainly thougth to be used on RASPBERRY PIs as for me this is the main use case.
 But if you would use such a solution on an other linux system feel free to use it there.
 I will be glad if I get some inputs from you.
 So whenever you would have an idea to change this solution write me a note.
 # Idea of the solution